aksommerville/wishbone/README.md

 - [ ] Dot faces for slingshot flight.
 Using the generic idle face now.
 - [ ] Lots can be prettied up, if there's time.
 - [ ] Dragon in victory cutscene (decide what he looks like for the Boss Fight first).
+- [ ] Enter modal while holding dpad, it sticks on.

 ## Notes